ovh/cds/contrib/helm/cds/README.md

 Login successful
 ```

-After you are logged you just have to add a worker model with this command:
++ Create a worker model

 ```console
 ./cdsctl worker model import https://raw.githubusercontent.com/ovh/cds/master/contrib/worker-models/go-official-1.11.4-stretch.yml
 ```

-In this case it's a worker model based on the official golang docker image coming from docker hub.
+In this case, it's a worker model based on the official golang docker image coming from docker hub.
+The hatchery will register the worker model before it can be used.
+You can check the
+registration information on the ui: Settings -> Worker models -> go-official-1.11.4-stretch -> flag "Need registration".

 + Import a workflow template